Cheapest States for NMLS License in 2026

 Cost Tiers by State

-The following table categorizes states into tiers based on the general cost range for obtaining an NMLS license.
-These tiers reflect patterns observed in the finance and mortgage lending industry and should be considered as indicative rather than definitive.
+The following table categorizes states into cost tiers based on the general patterns observed in finance and mortgage lending training costs:

 | Tier | Estimated Range | States |